bids-standard/bids-matlab/DECISION-MAKING.md

 ## GitHub Workflow

-For the day-to-day work on the BIDS-matlab, we currently abide by the following rules with the intention to:
+For the day-to-day work on the BIDS-MATLAB, we currently abide by the following rules with the intention to:

 - Strive for consensus.